sam0x17/chiron/README.md

 Chiron relies on Crystal ports of [clean-css](https://github.com/jakubpawlowicz/clean-css), [uglify-js](https://github.com/mishoo/UglifyJS2), [html-minifier](https://github.com/kangax/html-minifier),
 and [LESS](http://lesscss.org/) (that are embedded via [duktape.cr](https://github.com/jessedoyle/duktape.cr)), providing **a full pipeline of HTML / CSS / JavaScript minification, basic templating, LESS support, and deployment to CloudFront/S3 without the need for any Webpack, Node.js or NPM dependencies**.
-The only external dependency for Chiron is Up which is written in Go and similarly available via a cross-platform binary distribution.

 Chiron is intended to be paired with a separate API server to facilitate dynamic behavior, or to be used to create fully static websites.